More global protests emerge over racism, police actions

 “It’s the first time people see us,” Boicoulin said.
 “Let us breathe.”

 In the U.S., police said a 27-year-old man whose car was blocking a Wendy's restaurant drive-thru was fatally shot late Friday after resisting Atlanta officers.
-The Georgia Bureau of Investigation said Rayshard Brooks failed a sobriety test and struggled with officers who tried to arrest him.
+The Georgia Bureau of Investigation said it was investigating reports that Rayshard Brooks failed a sobriety test and was shot while in a struggle over a police Taser.
 A small crowd gathered to protest.

+Stacey Abrams, the Georgia Democrat who gained national prominence running for governor in 2018, tweeted Saturday that “sleeping in a drive-thru must not end in death.”
+The Fulton County prosecutor said the office's staff were quickly at the scene.

-In Boston, Mayor Marty Walsh said he was in favor of removing a statue of Abraham Lincoln standing before a freed black man, The Boston Globe reported.
+In Boston, Mayor Marty Walsh's staff said he was in favor of removing a statue of Abraham Lincoln standing before a freed black man, The Boston Globe reported.
 The statue depicts Lincoln with one hand raised above the kneeling man with broken shackles on his wrists.
 A petition with 5,000 signatures said the statue represents a black man “beneath someone else.”

-Hundreds rallied in Prague for the second straight weekend in support of protests in the U.S. Under occasional rain, they chanted “black lives matter,” “no justice, no peace” and “no Trump, No KKK, no fascist U.S.A.”
+Elsewhere, hundreds rallied in Prague for the second straight weekend in support of protests in the U.S. Under occasional rain, they chanted “black lives matter,” “no justice, no peace” and “no Trump, No KKK, no fascist U.S.A.”
 The event was organized by an informal group of Americans living in Prague, along with several Czech groups.

 The threat of rain and lack of a permit cut the size of crowds in Perth, the capital of Western Australia, but an estimated 5,000 people still turned out to honor Floyd and remember indigenous Australians who have died in custody.